-Students interested in applying for this program should meet with the Director of International Programs and obtain the necessary materials.
+Students interested in applying for this program should meet with the Assistant Director of International Programs and obtain the necessary materials.
 In addition, students should meet with their major advisor and their designated Faculty Moderator.
 Students must create a resume in the standard European format and materials are provided by the Office of International Programs.
-The Fall 2009 Deadline is March 6, 2009 and the Spring 2010 deadline is October 9, 2009.
+The Fall 2014 deadline is March 21st and the Spring 2015 deadline is October 10th.

 Students should begin the application process by filling out Stonehill's on-line application form on myHill.
 Go to myHill>myPlans>"Apply for an International Program".

 Paris: 9 credits: Pass/Fail, Internship placement based on Mid-semester and Final Evaluations from Internship Site Supervisors; 3 credits: A-F (Stonehill grade), based on Research Paper; 3 credits: A-F (Stonehill grade) , based on Daily Professional Journal for a total of 15 US semester credits.